digant73/rpcs3/BUILDING.md

   - **Visual Studio 2022** integrates **CMake 3.29+** and it also supports both the `sln` solution (`.sln`, `.vcxproj`) and `CMake` solution (`CMakeLists.txt`, `CMakePresets.json`).
      See sections [Building from Visual Studio sln solution](#building-from-visual-studio-sln-solution) and [Building from Visual Studio CMake solution](#building-from-visual-studio-cmake-solution) on how to build the project on Visual Studio.
-  - Install and use the standalone **CMake** tool just in case of your preference.
+  - Install and use this standalone **CMake** tool just in case of your preference.

 - [Python 3.6+](https://www.python.org/downloads/) (add to PATH)
 - [Qt 6.7.3](https://www.qt.io/download-qt-installer)